Louise Gold

-Louise Gold (born 1956) is an English puppeteer, actress and singer.
-Her long career has included puppetry on television and roles in musical theatre in the West End, as well as other television, film and voice roles.
+Louise Gold (born 1956) is an English puppeteer, actress and singer whose career has spanned more than five decades.
+She is known for puppetry on television and roles in musical theatre in the West End, as well as other television, film and voice roles.

 Gold was raised in London, beginning training in the arts.
 She began to appear in musical theatre in the mid-1970s.
 She was a puppeteer and voice actress for The Muppet Show, for four seasons from 1977, and later for Sesame Street, and she has performed voice and puppet work on various other Muppet films, albums and television specials.
 She was a founder of, and lead puppeteer for, the satirical television show Spitting Image from 1984 to 1986 and occasionally thereafter.

 Gold's appearances in musical theatre shows in the West End include Joe Papp's London production of The Pirates of Penzance in 1982.
 She has played such roles as Mrs Johnstone in Blood Brothers, Reno Sweeney in Anything Goes, Kate in Kiss Me, Kate, Tanya in Mamma Mia!, Phyllis in Follies, Baroness Bomburst in Chitty Chitty Bang Bang, Miss Andrew in Mary Poppins, Mrs Sowerberry and Mrs Bedwin in Oliver!, and Mazeppa in Gypsy.
 She was a regular performer in the Lost Musicals concert productions in London in the 1990s and performs in her own cabaret act.

 Early life

 Gold was born in London, to parents who were active with Unity Theatre in London.
 Her father was John Gold (1920–1998), a journalist, and her mother was an actress, Una Brandon-Jones (1916–2010).
-Her brother, Max (b.
-1958), is also an actor.
-Gold trained at The Arts Educational Schools from age 11.
+Her brother, Max (born 1958), is also an actor.
+Gold trained at the Arts Educational Schools from age 11.